orhun/personal-blog/content/livestreaming.md

 Today, things have changed a bit, due to the fact that I eventually realized that writing code in a dark room is not enough if you want to make a name for yourself.
 You should also make sure that people know you and your work.
 This is where that you need to switch to an influencer-like mindset and do things like be active in communities, write blog posts, give talks, and so on.

-And as you might have guessed, I recently I added <g>livestreaming</g> to this list.
+And as you might have guessed, I recently added <g>livestreaming</g> to this list.

 ---